KothaiKumar/Poisson_distribution/README.md

-# Ex no 2 - Fitting Poisson  distribution
+# Ex No 2 - Fitting Poisson  distribution
 # Date : 25-10-2023
 # Aim :
 To fit poisson distribution for the arrival of objects per minute from the feeder